The Pythagorean Theorem Explained

 The Pythagorean theorem stands as one of the most elegant and useful relationships in all of mathematics.
 This ancient principle, attributed to the Greek mathematician Pythagoras around 500 BCE, states that in any right triangle, the square of the hypotenuse equals the sum of the squares of the other two sides: a² + b² = c².
 This simple equation has profound implications across mathematics, science, engineering, and everyday problem-solving, making it one of the first major theorems students encounter in geometry.

 Despite being named after Pythagoras, evidence suggests that Babylonian mathematicians understood this relationship over a thousand years earlier.
-Clay tablets from around 1800 BCE show Pythagorean triples, sets of three whole numbers that satisfy the equation.
+Clay tablets from around 1800 BCE show Pythagorean triples — sets of three whole numbers that satisfy the equation.
 The theorem's universality and practical applications have made it a cornerstone of mathematics education and a fundamental tool for anyone working with distances, measurements, or spatial relationships.

 Understanding Right Triangles

-A right triangle contains exactly one 90-degree angle, with the two sides forming this angle called the legs (often labeled a and b), and the longest side opposite the right angle called the hypotenuse (labeled c).
-The Pythagorean theorem only applies to right triangles, not to triangles with different angle measurements.
-This specificity makes the theorem incredibly reliable: if you know any two sides of a right triangle, you can always calculate the third side with certainty.
+A right triangle contains exactly one 90-degree angle.
+The two sides forming this angle are called the legs (labeled a and b), and the longest side opposite the right angle is called the hypotenuse (labeled c).
+The hypotenuse is always the longest side of a right triangle.